andikatjacobdennis/Powershell/README.md

 # PowerShell Tutorial

-PowerShell is a powerful scripting language and automation framework developed by Microsoft.
-It is used for task automation, configuration management, and system administration.
-This guide covers everything from basic commands to advanced scripting techniques.
+PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework

 ## Table of Contents